joshsucher/six-degrees-of-syncopation/README.md

 - Generic USB HID gamepad

 The custom builds of CircuitPython were required to customize the product, manufacturer, version, VID and PID strings of the USB HID report.
 (Version is changed in line 92 of supervisor/shared/usb_desc.c where it's labeled bcdDevice; the other strings are in /ports/atmel-samd/boards/qtpy_m0/mpconfigboard.mk.)
 Also, the custom builds restore the CircuitPython default allowing six distinct USB HID reports (a limit of 1 is imposed via the stock build, due to memory limitations on the QT Py).

+I've also included reference PDFs that helped me along my way, including the Spaceball's serial packet documentation and a parser Python script that reads USB HID reports.

 ## Acknowledgements

  - [Orbotron 9000](https://github.com/thingotron/orb9k_circuitpython) by vputz